matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### Bytecode hashes

-On zkSync the bytecode hashes are stored in the following format:
+On ZKsync the bytecode hashes are stored in the following format:

 - The 0th byte denotes the version of the format.
 Currently the only version that is used is “1”.
 - The 1st byte is `0` for deployed contracts’ code and `1` for the contract code [that is being constructed](#constructing-vs-non-constructing-code-hash).